-- (1) The DCYF Webinars and Office Hours to occur on dates to be determined. - (2) At least two (2) full-day Semi-Annual Statewide Meetings, one to be held remotely and one to be held in Washington State in the greater Seattle/Tacoma area on dates to be determined; - (3) At least three (3) Nurse Family Partnership Supervisor Meetings in locations and on dates to be determined; - h.
+- (1) The bi-monthly DCYF Webinars to occur on dates to be determined. - (2) At least two (2) full-day Semi-Annual Statewide Meetings, at least one to be held remotely and one to be held in Washington State in the greater Seattle/Tacoma area on dates to be determined; - (3) At least three (3) NFP Supervisor Meetings in locations and on dates to be determined; - g.
 Staff Retention Practices: